A collection of CAD elements can be blocked together and added to the Library Browser for use in future plans.

 The Living Area label can be moved or deleted.
 To restore a Living Area label, access the General Plan Defaults or perform a Plan Check.

-Using the Layout Page Display Options dialog, turning off the display of layout box labels is quick and easy.
+Using the Layout Page Display Options dialog and/or the Layout Box Defaults, turning off the display of layout box labels is quick and easy.
 You can also open an individual layout box and suppress the label, giving you additional control over which layout boxes display them, and which don't.

 CAD polylines, CAD boxes, and many CAD-based objects can be quickly altered so that they have filleted, or rounded corners using the Fillet edit behavior.

-Arrows can be added to text using the Leader Line tool, the Text Line with Arrow tool, or the Add an Arrow setting.
+Arrows can be added to text using the Leader Line tool, the Text Line with Arrow tool, the Add an Arrow setting, or the Add Text Line with Arrow edit tool.

 Room information such as dimensions, standard room area and internal room area can be added to a plan by using macros.